jaredly/j3/Roadmap.md

+# Syntax Tests

+- So, I'm doing headless full-dealio.
+So that the frontend will be pretty brainless
+- I also want my ~syntax tests to be able to indicate the location of the whatsit
+  - [x] ok so we have some source(dest)mapping

 # Going down the list of syntactic things

 - [ ] using a variable should update its type annotation, that's a thing